 Every pregnancy and every woman is different, so Amanda always stresses the importance of listening to your body.
 Check in with yourself on a regular basis, and if a movement doesn’t feel right, avoid it.
 If you’re trying prenatal yoga, it’s important to work with a certified prenatal instructor who can provide safe poses and appropriate modifications if something doesn’t feel right.
 Of course, before beginning any exercise routine, be sure your prenatal care provider has cleared you for activity.

-If you’re near the end of your pregnancy, here are a few exercises that could naturally help speed up the process.
+If you’re near the end of your pregnancy, here are a few exercises that could help induce labor naturally.

 1. Squats & Lunges